 Ato continue the installation.

 - Check the installed version with

 Install-Package -Name Docker -ProviderName DockerMsftProvider -Update -Force, followed by

-Now that your environment has been configured correctly, follow the link to learn how to pull and run a container.
+Now that your environment has been configured correctly, follow the link to learn how to run a container.